 Yes — having an X-ray during pregnancy is generally considered safe.
 It's highly unlikely that a diagnostic X-ray during pregnancy will harm a developing baby.

 Before having an X-ray, tell your health care provider if you are or might be pregnant.
-Depending on the circumstances, it might be possible to do an imaging study that doesn't involve radiation — such as ultrasound or magnetic resonance imaging.
+Depending on the circumstances, it might be possible to do an imaging study that doesn't involve radiation.
 In addition, if you have a child who needs an X-ray, don't hold your child during the exam if you are or might be pregnant.
-Instead, ask another person to take your place.

 If you had a diagnostic X-ray before you knew you were pregnant, remember that any potential risk is exceedingly remote.
-If you had radiation treatment for a medical condition, the risks might be more significant.
 Share any concerns about radiation exposure with your health care provider.
 He or she might consult a medical radiation physicist to calculate your baby's radiation exposure.

 See more Expert Answers

 - Rajaraman P, et al. Early life exposure to diagnostic radiation and ultrasound scans and risk of childhood cancer: Case-control study.
 BMJ.
 2011;342:d472.

 - Kruskal JB.
 Diagnostic imaging procedures during pregnancy. http://www.uptodate.com/home.
 Accessed Feb.
 24, 2015.

 - X-rays, pregnancy and you.
 U.S. Food and Drug Administration. http://www.fda.gov/Radiation-EmittingProducts/RadiationEmittingProductsandProcedures/MedicalImaging/MedicalX-Rays/ucm142632.htm.
 Accessed Feb.
 24, 2015.